 You can use SPF to specify the Internet protocol (IP) addresses from which emails can be sent on a domain’s behalf.
 The SPF standard is formally defined by the Internet Engineering Task Force’s (IETF) Request for Comments (RFC) 7208: Sender Policy Framework (SPF) for Authorizing Use of Domains in Email Footnote 1.

-You can implement SPF by publishing a domain name system (DNS) record for each protected domain and subdomain that lists the authorized IP addresses, directly or by reference to other records.
+You can implement SPF by publishing a domain name system (DNS) record for each of your domains and subdomains that lists the authorized IP addresses, either directly or by reference to other records.

 When a message is received, an email system that supports SPF performs the following actions:

-- Retrieves the SPF record that is associated with the sending domain; and
+- It retrieves the SPF record that is associated with the sending domain; and

-- Verifies that the IP address used to send the message has been authorized to do so.
+- It verifies that the IP address used to send the message has been authorized to do so.